 A good starting point is the recommendations from leading academic Thomas Barfield.
 An anthropologist at Boston University, he chooses books to explain the culture and politics of Afghanistan.
 Andrew Exum, who served as a US infantry officer in Afghanistan before pursuing an academic career as a Middle East specialist, discusses the best books on understanding the war in Afghanistan.
 Sandy Gall, a veteran journalist who has been reporting from Afghanistan since the early 1980s, chooses his five best books on foreigners in Afghanistan.

 A number of our interviews touch on the relationship between Afghanistan and Pakistan.
-The journalist Gretchen Peters selects her best books on the Afghanistan-Pakistan border, while the historian, Paddy Docherty, offers his best books on the Khyber Pass.
+The journalist Gretchen Peters selects her best books on the Afghanistan-Pakistan border, while the historian Paddy Docherty offers his best books on the Khyber Pass.
 Anatol Lieven’s best books on understanding Pakistan and Fatima Bhutto’s best books on the politics of Pakistan also touch on this relationship, as do Peter Bergen’s best books on Osama bin Laden.

-Many of our interviews on global politics, and on security and related issues, touch on Afghanistan.
-Mary Habeck’s best books on Terrorism and Mary Kaldor’s best books on War both discuss books that relate to the country.
-Professor John David Lewis on the best books on war and foreign policy, Chris Abbott on the best books on global security and Clare Lockhart on the best books on failed states all touch on the politics, security and geo-political role of Afghanistan.
-David Miliband, the former UK foreign secretary, chooses the best books on refugees.
+Many of our interviews on global politics and on security and related issues necessarily involve Afghanistan.
+Mary Habeck’s book recommendations on terrorism and Mary Kaldor’s books on war both discuss books that relate to the country.
+Professor John David Lewis on war and foreign policy, Chris Abbott on global security and Clare Lockhart on the best books on failed states all touch on the politics, security and geopolitical role of Afghanistan.
+David Miliband, the former UK foreign secretary, also mentions Afghanistan in his interview about books on refugees.